uniquelyparticular/import-moltin-to-algolia/README.md

 ./bin/moltin-import-to-algolia products,brands
 ```

+*NOTE: available entities to import: products,brands,categories,collections,orders,customers*

 ### 5. Check your app in Algolia

 Go to the app you've set up in Algolia's Dashboard (https://www.algolia.com/apps/[ALGOLIA_APP_ID]) and check the new indexes created.
 There should be one index created for each entity type imported.

 You can then configure any specific Configuration data for that Index in Algolia to help further optimize search.

-**NOTE: it is reccomended that you adjust the Searchable Attribute Configuration for each index to only seach on specific fields.
+*NOTE: it is reccomended that you adjust the Searchable Attribute Configuration for each index to only seach on specific fields.*

 That's it...have fun and take a look at Alogolia's [InstantSearch](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/js/) from here to build an amazing front end for your indices!